L9Manuel9/cybersecurity-skills/freelance-documents/Troubleshooting UniFi Protect Camera/README.md

 DNS works using UDP Port 53.
 Ensure that this is not being blocked by any upstream firewalls, gateways or ISP modems.
 If it is, DNS resolution will fail.

-Temporarily disable any custom firewall rules and verify WebRTC traffic is not blocked.
+verify WebRTC traffic is not blocked.

 Re-Configuring Your DNS Server